CER-REC/conditions/src/components/ProjectMenu/README.md

 * The number inside the dot displays the number of conditions for that project.
 * Dots with a visible outline are those that contain results of the keyword search.
 * There is one chart per project.
-* Scales horizontally to fill its container, but allows the project name to overflow out the left side
-* Scales vertically to fill its container
+* Scales horizontally to fill its container
-  * Container shall provide a minimum height that fits the correct number of flags

 ## Interaction Requirements